Classical and Quantum Mechanics via Lie algebras: Classical rigid body dynamics

 and for the other generators the results are similar.
 Since $\J^2$ is a Casimir of the Lie algebra, it is conserved by the dynamics.
 Indeed, calculating the time-derivative of $\J^2$ we find

 Hence the motion preserves surfaces of constant $\J^2$, which are spheres.
 The radius of the sphere is determined by the initial conditions.

-Note that the phase space $\Rz^3$ is not an ordinary (i.e., symplectic) phase space; it is not even-dimensional.
+Note that the angular momentum phase space $\Rz^3$ cannot be symplectic since it is not even-dimensional.
 However, since we have a Poisson algebra, it is a Poisson manifold as described in Section \ref{s.sympl}.

-In the present case, the symplectic leaves (co-adjoint orbits) are the surfaces where the Casimir $\J^2$ has a constant value; hence they are the spheres on which the motion takes place.
+\at{The rest of this paragraph and the next one assume far too much about things yet to come later in the book.} In the present case, the symplectic leaves (co-adjoint orbits) are the surfaces where the Casimir $\J^2$ has a constant value; hence they are the spheres on which the motion takes place.
 Indeed, 2-dimensional spheres in $\Rz^3$ have a natural symplectic manifold structure, on which the rotation group $SO(3)$ acts as a group of symplectic transformations.

 Since the Hamiltonian is conserved (although for completely different reasons), the motion also preserves surfaces of constant $E = \shalf \J^T I^{-1}\J$, which are ellipsoids.
 If $I$ is not a multiple of the identity, this forces the motion to be on curves of constant $\J^T I^{-1}\J$ on the co-adjoint orbit, i.e., on the intersection of the sphere defining the co-adjoint orbit with the ellipsoid $\J^T I^{-1}\J=2E$, where $E$ is again determined by the initial conditions.
 Then only the speed along these curves needs to be determined to specify the motion.
 Thus the free spinning rigid body motion is exactly solvable.